Table of Contents For This Section

-Next came unexpected delays in the approval of Lucia's work permit.
-Supposedly, once a work contract was signed, sealed and delivered, there's a six-week waiting period before airline tickets could be issued.
+Next came unexpected delays in the approval of Lucia's Turkish work permit.
+Supposedly, once a work contract is signed, sealed and delivered, there's a six-week waiting period before airline tickets can be issued.
 But we also heard of people getting tickets within one week of accepting a job.
 A friend asked if maybe we needed to offer some baksheesh to "grease their palms."
-Had he read too many old novels of life in the Ottoman Empire or is this still the way things are still done in the modern nation of Turkey?
+Had he read too many old novels of life in the Ottoman Empire or is this still the way things are done in the modern nation of Turkey?

 I didn't know.
 The visas were being handled for us, so we could only hurry up and wait.
 It was out of our hands and we didn't even know who to contact.
 Knowing the truth of Murphy's Law, as soon as we re-enrolled Alex in another year at his local school in North Carolina and he settled in, as soon as I got re-involved in work in the states, making new appointments and getting new projects, the airline tickets to Turkey would come through.
 Sigh.

 American friends told us that in traveling abroad, we would come to appreciate American efficiency, and not just take it for granted.
-We might as well chalk these delays up as learning experiences.
+We might as well flex and chalk these delays up as learning experiences.
+If we couldn't flex easily, we weren't likely to adjust well to the many other cultural differences we were likely to encounter.
 A greater awareness of the strengths and weaknesses of one's own culture is one of the benefits of world travel.

 Sure enough, with all of three days' notice, Lucia's airline ticket arrived in late August.
 She made a mad dash to pack for a year abroad, and luckily left me to pack up the house, store or give away our earthly belongings that could not fit in two suitcases, get rid of the car and the animals.
 She was braver than I -- she would scout out Kayseri and determine if Alex and I should follow along in a month or so and try to make a life in a "conservative Muslim city."